-Bellingham will become Real player this summer - Thursday's gossip
+Inter Miami rival Al Hilal for Messi signature - Thursday's gossip

 Real Madrid are in talks over a move for Borussia Dortmund's England midfielder Jude Bellingham, 19, but the German club say they have not yet received an offer from the Spanish giants.
 (Sky Germany)

 Sheikh Jassim has abandoned plans to buy Brazil forward Neymar, 31, if his Manchester United takeover is successful - instead targeting France trio Kylian Mbappe, 24, of Paris Saint-German, Bayern Munich's Kingsley Coman, 26, and Real Madrid's Eduardo Camavinga, 20.
-(Express)

-Argentina forward Lionel Messi, 35, could follow old Portuguese rival Cristiano Ronaldo, 38, to Saudi Arabia in a £320m-a-year move to the Gulf state after confirming he is leaving Paris St-Germain.
-(Telegraph - subscription required)
+(Bild's Christian Falk)

 West Ham's England midfielder Declan Rice, 24, Bayer Leverkusen's French forward Moussa Diaby, 23, and Crystal Palace pair Wilfried Zaha, 30, of the Ivory Coast and England's Marc Guehi, 22, are among Arsenal boss Mikel Arteta's six-man summer wish-list.
 (Daily Mail)